Seedlings in a tray.

 In accordance with the Swedish Companies Act, the Board of Directors shall establish proposed guidelines for remuneration of senior executives at the Annual General Meeting when there are significant changes in the guidelines or at least every four years.
 The guidelines are to include the President and other members of company management.

-These guidelines shall apply to remuneration to Board members, the President, vice President as well as other members of the senior management.
-The guidelines are applicable to remuneration agreed, and amendments to remuneration already agreed, after adoption of the guidelines by the annual general meeting 2022.
+These guidelines shall apply to remuneration to the President and other senior executives.
+The guidelines are applicable to remuneration agreed, and amendments to remuneration already agreed, after adoption of the guidelines by the Annual General Meeting 2026.
 The guidelines do not apply to remuneration resolved by the general meeting.

 Principles for remuneration